 95% of the experimental medicines that were successfully passed to clinical tests had been inefficient and unsafe?
 The complexity of this process is the very reason why it’s so costly.

 And the effects are clearly visible – 66 of the 98 companies studied by Forbes launched only one drug this decade.
-And things get worse, because as the same studies show, the more drugs you develop, the higher is the cost for each one drug developed.
-And it hits a level of almost 5.5 billion dollars for companies that have brought to market at least 8 medicines over a decade.
+Things get worse, because as the same studies show, the more drugs you develop, the higher is the cost for each one drug developed.
+Therefore, it hits a level of almost 5.5 billion dollars for companies that have brought to market at least 8 medicines over a decade.

 Machine learning drug discovery – forecasts